sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 Key takeaways:

-1. When Sinch need an `access_token` required to send a push message to _Huawei Push Kit_ server, it will make an OAuth request using a _Client Credentials_ grant type to your _Authorization Server_.
-This request will be specifying and `client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer` will as value for `client_assertion` provide a JWT that is symmetrically signed with your _Sinch Application Secret_.
+1. When Sinch needs an `access_token` required to send a push message to _Huawei Push Kit_ server, it will make an OAuth request using a _Client Credentials_ grant type to your _Authorization Server_.
+This request will be specifying an `client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer` as the value for `client_assertion` provides a JWT that is symmetrically signed with your _Sinch Application Secret_.
 2. Your _Authorization Server_ should validate the JWT provided as `client_assertion` by Sinch and that the signed JWT is signed with your _Sinch Application Secret_.
 3. Your _Authorization Server_ should obtain a HMS `access_token` using the Huawei HMS OAuth Authorization Server endpoint and your Huawei _App ID_ and _App secret_ as `client_id` and `client_secret`.
 4. Your _Authorization Server_ should pass the HMS `access_token` (as received from HMS) in the response back to Sinch.